galasa-dev/managers/galasa-managers-parent/galasa-managers-other-parent/dev.galasa.galasaecosystem.manager/src/main/java/dev/galasa/galasaecosystem/codesnippet_01.md

 public IKubernetesNamespace namespace;
 ```

-This code will request the a Galasa Ecosystem be provisision in a Kubernetes Namespace.
-The default Tag for both of them is
+This code requests that the Galasa Ecosystem is provisioned in a Kubernetes Namespace.
+The default tag for the Ecosystem and the Namespace is PRIMARY.
-PRIMARY.

 ### Retrieve the RAS Endpoint